Chuck Puleo

 Chuck Puleo (born September 20, 1972) is an American professional darts player who plays in Professional Darts Corporation (PDC) events.

 He qualified for the 2019 PDC World Darts Championship as the highest-ranked American finisher in the 2018 CDC Pro Tour.
 He was drawn to play against the twice World Youth Champion Dimitri Van den Bergh of Belgium, and despite neither player playing anywhere near top form, Van den Bergh won the match 3–0.

-In May 2019, it was revealed that Puleo would partner up alongside "Big Daddy" Darin Young at the prestigious PDC World Cup of Darts in June, held in Hamburg, Germany.
+Puleo, along with Darin Young, represented the United States at the 2019 PDC World Cup of Darts.